 Smith Haughey Rice & Roegge owes its success to the character, integrity, and ability of its lawyers and staff, beginning with our founders Clifford Mitts, A.B.
 Smith, Jr., and David Haughey.
 The firm’s early reputation stemmed from the core belief that, first and foremost, the firm should always hire the best and brightest people.
 The firm expanded on this foundation throughout the last seven decades.
-It now includes a multitude of practice areas and three offices throughout Michigan.
+It now includes a multitude of practice areas and four offices throughout Michigan.
 While Smith Haughey is recognized for the size and scope of its services, it is the genuine commitment to our relationships with colleagues and clients which distinguishes us from the rest.

 World War II was well underway in Europe when Clifford A. Mitts, Jr. engaged a new business partner.
 Mr. Mitts had 15 years of practice under his belt, including nine years as a solo practitioner.
 At the time, he was operating out of the tallest building in Grand Rapids, Michigan—the historic McKay Tower.
 Mr. Mitts was a reputed trial attorney and had a solid base of business, including serving as general counsel for Fidelity Corporation and The Hartford.